 - Treatment of medical conditions that may leave a woman unable to have children (i.e. cancer treatment).

 How are eggs frozen and stored?

 All eggs collected undergo a freezing process and are stored in liquid nitrogen at Fertility Solutions.
 They can be stored indefinitely once frozen.
 However, the storage of eggs is regulated through the National Health and Medical Council’s (NHMRC) Ethical Guidelines along with clinic policy.
 Fertility Solutions policy is that eggs can be stored for a maximum of 15 years.
 This includes 10 years, plus a 5-year extension period.

 How will the eggs be collected?

-A woman considering freezing her eggs would need to go through an IVF cycle which consists of stimulating the ovaries with specific hormone injections designed to make the ovaries produce an increased number of eggs, rather than the one egg that is normally produced per month.
+A woman considering freezing her eggs would need to go through an IVF cycle.
+This consists of stimulating the ovaries with specific hormone injections designed to make the ovaries produce an increased number of eggs, rather than the one egg that is normally produced per month.
 The egg collection procedure is performed as a day procedure either in a hospital under a local or general anaesthetic or at the clinic under light sedation.
 You can generally expect to leave the clinic after about an hour or the hospital after 4 hours of the procedure.

 Fertility Solutions offer free consultations with a Fertility Nurse to discuss egg freezing and your reproductive health – Book your appointment today.